codemagic-ci-cd/codemagic-docs/content/billing/billing.md

 Click on **Update billing details** to change the billing information or add additional details, such as company name, billing email, address and tax ID.

+Tax ID is only available for team accounts and not personal teams.

 ### Changing card

 To change the card used for payments, click **Edit** in the credit card section under the billing details.
 You can then click **New card** to register a new card or select a different card from already registered cards.